A cactus dahlia blooming in my garden

 So many dahlias, so little time

 Dahlias are tuberous, herbaceous perennials that are native to the tropics.
-They are members of the Asteraceae family.
-Classified as tender perennials, they may be annual or perennial, depending on what the climate is like where you live.
+They are members of the Aster family, which includes sunflowers, echinaceas, rudbeckias and more.
+(Take the quiz to see how many you know. ) Classified as tender perennials, they may be annual or perennial, depending on what the climate is like where you live.
+They start blooming with other late-summer flowers in August and often don’t quit blooming until the end of fall.

-The flamboyant flowers are perhaps best known for their tall, celery-like stems and gigantic flowers, but they come in all kinds of sizes.
+Perhaps best known for their tall, celery-like stems and gigantic blooms, the flamboyant flowers nevertheless come in all kinds of sizes.
 These range from the very tall (around 7 feet) to just under 12 inches.
-There are thousands of varieties.
+There are literally thousands of varieties.

-Dahlia flowers also range widely in size, from a diameter of around one foot to just under 2 inches.
-And within the different size groups, there are different flower types, each with their own classifications.
-These include dahlias featuring single, double and semi-double petals, those that have unusual shapes like spherical or cactus, and varieties that resemble other flowers like anemones, peonies, orchids and waterlilies.
+The most notable feature of all dahlia types are their flowers, which can range in size from a diameter of just under 2 inches to almost one foot.
+And among the many sizes, there are different flower types, each with their own specifications.
+These include species with single, double and semi-double petals, those with unusual shapes like spherical or cactus, and varieties that resemble other flowers such as anemones, peonies, orchids and waterlilies.

 Waterlily dahlia ‘Pam Howden’

-Last but not least are the dazzling colors – a seemingly infinite variety of gorgeous pinks, reds, scarlets, oranges, purples and yellows, as well as creamy and brilliant whites.
+Last but not least are the dazzling colors.
+Dahlias come in a seemingly infinite variety of colors including pinks, reds, scarlets, oranges, purples and yellows, as well as creamy and brilliant whites.
 Many flower petals often come with strips or tips of another color.

 So, with so many options to choose from, how to decide?
 One way is to get acquainted with the most commonly used classifications.
 These help define each dahlia’s unique shape and structure and can aid in their selection.